boazbk/tcs/lec_04_code_and_data.md

 So, to transform a Python program into an equivalent NAND program, it is enough to show how to transform a machine language program into an equivalent NAND program.
-One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers a great many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computer"]
+One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers a great many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computer".]
 There are even simpler machine languages, such as the [LEG acrhitecture](https://github.com/frasercrmck/llvm-leg) for which a  backend for the [LLVM compiler](http://llvm.org/) was implemented (and hence can be the target of compiling any of [large and growing list](https://en.wikipedia.org/wiki/LLVM#Front_ends) of languages that this compiler supports).
 Other examples include the  [TinyRAM](http://www.scipr-lab.org/doc/TinyRAM-spec-0.991.pdf) architecture (motivated by  interactive proof systems that we will discuss much later in this course) and  the teaching-oriented [Ridiculously Simple Computer](https://www.ece.umd.edu/~blj/RiSC/) architecture.^[The reverse direction of compiling NAND to C code, is much easier.
 We show code for a `NAND2C` function in the appendix.]